Correctness and completeness of logic programs: Completeness of proof methods

 Proving completeness of programs based on Prop.\,\ref{prop:semi-compl} and Th.\,\ref{th:completeness} is not complete.
 It fails e.g.\ when a program contains a void clause $A\gets A$.
 However the method based on Th.\,\ref{th:completeness:recu} is complete.

-\begin{theorem} [Completeness of the completeness proof method, Th.\,\ref{th:completeness:recu}\,] If a program $P$ is complete w.r.t.\ a specification $S$ then there exists a more general specification $S'\supseteq S$, and a level mapping $|\ |$ such that all the atoms of $S'$ are recurrently covered by $P$ under $|\ |$. \end{theorem} \begin{proof} For each $A\in S\subseteq \M_P$ there exists a proof tree for $ground(P)$ with the root $A$.
+\begin{theorem} [Completeness of the method for completeness, Th.\,\ref{th:completeness:recu}\,] If a program $P$ is complete w.r.t.\ a specification $S$ then there exists a more general specification $S'\supseteq S$, and a level mapping $|\ |$, such that the sufficient condition from Th.\,\ref{th:completeness:recu} holds for $P$, $S'$ and $|\ |$. \end{theorem} \begin{proof} For each $A\in S\subseteq \M_P$ there exists a proof tree for $ground(P)$ with the root $A$.
 Let $\cal T$ be the set of such trees and their subtrees.
 Let $S'$ be the set of their nodes.
 For a $B\in S'$, let $|B|$ be the minimal height of a tree from $\cal T$ with the root $B$.
 Consider such a minimal height tree.
 Let $\seq B$ be the children of the root $B$ in the tree.
 So $|B|>|B_i|$ for each $i$.
 As $\seq B\in S'$ and $B\gets\seq B \in ground(P)$, atom $B$ is recurrently covered by $P$ w.r.t.\ $S'$ and $|\ |$. \end{proof}

-From the last theorem it follows that if $P$ is complete w.r.t.\ $S$ then each atom of some $S'\supseteq S$ is covered w.r.t.\ $S'$ by $P$.
+From the last theorem it follows that if $P$ is complete w.r.t.\ $S$ then some $S'\supseteq S$ is covered by $P$.
 Thus the sufficient condition of Th.\,\ref{th:completeness} (applied to some $S'\supseteq S$) is a necessary condition for program completeness (w.r.t.\ $S$).
-So Th.\,\ref{th:completeness} for proving semi-completeness is applicable whenever a program is complete.